cyberark/conjur/design/oss_suite_release.md

 The GitHub landing page will include:
 - An organized view of the GitHub repositories that are part of the Conjur OSS Suite Release

-The Conjur OSS documentation will include:
+The Conjur Open Source documentation will include:
 - A page for Conjur OSS Suite releases
 - Updates to the "Get Started" flow and/or to OSS suite component pages directing end users to use